-Here’s a coffee jar that sends you a message when the coffee runs low.
-That sounds awesome to me since I often run out of my locally roasted, direct trade coffee.
+A coffee jar that sends you a message when the coffee runs low?
+Sounds awesome to me, I often run out of my (locally roasted, direct trade) coffee 😉

-This can be applied to other things that regularly need top-ups like medicine, milk, diapers.
-Imagine if it was also connected to the local supermarket, coffee roaster, butcher, fruit & vegetable supplier or the pharmacy.
+Internet-connected devices can be applied to other things that regularly need top-ups like medicine, milk, diapers.
+Imagine if it was connected to the local supermarket, butcher, fruit & vegetable market or pharmacy.